David Evangelista

-David Evangelista is a fashion/beauty contributor to The Early Show, as well as a guest judge on Iron Chef America and a well known red carpet regular who seeks Joan Rivers as his rival.
+David Evangelista (b.
+November 24, 1968) is a fashion/beauty contributor to The Early Show, as well as a guest judge on Iron Chef America and a well-known red carpet regular who seeks Joan Rivers as his rival.
 He was nominated for five Emmy Awards for the hairstyling he did on The Rosie O'Donnell Show.

-He is openly gay.
+Career

 He is well known for his contributions to The Early Show, including his makeover segments, his take on red-carpet fashion, as well as just regular tips on fashion and beauty.
 Since 2002, he has been a regular contributor, appearing on the show at least once a month.

 He also served as a judge on the CBS reality competition show Wickedly Perfect in 2005 and as host on The Fashion Team from 2006 to 2007.

-He is a very close friend of both Phoebe Cates and Ricki Lake, and was a friend of Joan Rivers, and has been seen with the likes of Steven Cojocaru, critiquing celebrities as they "strut their stuff" on the red carpet.